YaelBenShalom/Objects-Recognition-and-Classification/recognition/README.md

 # Traffic-Sign Recognition
 ## ME499 - Independent Project, Winter 2021
-Yael Ben Shalom, Northwestern University
+Yael Ben Shalom, Northwestern University.<br>
 This module is a part of a [Traffic-Sign Recognition and Classification](https://github.com/YaelBenShalom/Traffic-Sign-Recognition-and-Classification) project.